odoo/documentation/content/developer/cli.rst

 .. option:: --from-filter <address or domain>

-    Email address or domain that the mail server is configured for.
-If the email of the sender does not match this value, it might be encapsulated into ``mail.default.from``.
+    Define which email address the SMTP configuration will apply to.
+The field can be a domain name or an entire email address, or it can remain empty.
+If the sender's email address does not match this set filter, then the email will be encapsulated using a combination of the two system parameters: ``mail.default.from`` and ``mail.catchall.domain``.
+For example, "Admin"
+    <admin\@example.com> => "Admin" <notifications\@mycompany.com>.

 .. option:: --smtp <server>